finbourne/lusid-sdk-python-preview/sdk/docs/AggregationApi.md

 aggregation_request = {"recipeId":{"scope":"MyScope","code":"default"},"asAt":"2018-03-05T00:00:00.0000000+00:00","effectiveAt":"2018-03-05T00:00:00.0000000+00:00","metrics":[{"key":"Holding/default/PV","op":"Proportion"},{"key":"Holding/default/PV","op":"Sum"}],"groupBy":["Instrument/default/Name"],"portfolioIdentifierCode":"SinglePortfolio"} # AggregationRequest | The request specifying the parameters of the aggregation (optional)

 try:
-    # [EXPERIMENTAL] Aggregate data in a portfolio or portfolio group
+    # [EXPERIMENTAL] Aggregate data in a portfolio or portfolio group  Deprecated: Please use the GetValuation endpoint.
+It is aimed at a simpler set of requirements now deemed stable.
+Aggregation will shortly be modified to include experimental features such as Simulation and XVA
     api_response = api_instance.get_aggregation(scope, code, sort_by=sort_by, start=start, limit=limit, aggregation_request=aggregation_request)
     pprint(api_response)
 except ApiException as e: